-For riddles for kids work to keep minds sharp and logical sound.
 They are a fantastic way to stimulate young minds and improve their critical thinking skills.
 Our collection is for children to enjoy while exercising their brains.

-Best Riddles For Kids
+Best Funny Riddles For Kids

 1.)
-Mike’s parents have three sons: Snap, Crackle and what?
+Mike’s parents have three sons: Snap, Crackle, and what?

 Mike.